saulpw/visidata/vdplus/k8s/README.md

 A record to the appropriate domain.

 ## Monitoring
-The Grafana UI for the Prometheus monitoring stack can be accessed by forwarding the Grafana web service to your local machine.
-The command is:
+The Grafana UI for the Prometheus monitoring stack can be accessed at: https://grafana.k8s.visidata.org

-`kubectl port-forward -n monitoring svc/prometheus-operator-grafana 10080:80`

-You can then visit localhost:10080 in your browser and login with the username 'admin' and the password defined for 'grafana_password' in `secrets.tf`.
+Username 'admin' and the password is in `secrets.tf` under 'grafana_password'.

 ### App logs

-A basic dashboard for the 'vdwww' app logs is availabale at http://localhost:10080/d/Ousb_eaZk/visidata-www-logs?orgId=1&refresh=5s
+A basic dashboard for the 'vdwww' app logs is availabale at https://grafana.k8s.visidata.org/d/Ousb_eaZk/visidata-www-logs?orgId=1&refresh=5s

+## Private Docker Registry
+The cluster includes a private Docker registry at: https://docker.k8s.visidata.org

+Auth can be found in `secrets.tf` and the avaiable disk space can be increased at `k8s/docker-registry.tf`.
+Note that resizing the volume may not guarantee the data is retained.